coffee2code/text-hover/readme.txt

 Tested up to: 5.7
 Stable tag: 4.0

-Add hover text to regular text in posts.
-Handy for providing explanations of names, terms, phrases, abbreviations, and acronyms mentioned in posts/pages.
+Add hover text (aka tooltips) to content in posts.
+Handy for providing explanations of names, terms, phrases, abbreviations, and acronyms.

 == Description ==